 When the author takes an idea from another author, a citation is required even if the author then develops the idea further.
 This might be an idea about how to interpret the data, either what methodology to use or what conclusion to draw.
 It might be an idea about broad developments in a field or general information.
 Regardless of the idea, authors should cite their sources.
 In cases where the author develops the idea further, it is still necessary to cite the original source of the idea, and then in a subsequent sentence, the author can explain her or his more developed idea.

 When the author takes words from another author, a citation and quotation marks are required.
 Whenever four or more consecutive words are identical to a source that the author has read, the author must use quotation marks to denote the use of another author's original words; just a citation is no longer enough.

 The JKIE takes academic integrity very seriously, and the editors reserve the right to withdraw acceptance from a paper found to violate any of the standards set out above.
-For further information, potential authors can contact the editorial office at email@example.com or wa.me/6285646462301
+Initial submission of the manuscript with a maximum similarity rate of 25%, after the manuscript has been revised and is ready to be published, the maximum similarity rate is 15%.
+For further information, potential authors can contact the editorial office at firstname.lastname@example.org